TheTexta/obsidian-main/Economics/Market Economy.md

-An economy driven by the wants and needs of the people whose decisions dictate how the industries and financial markets operate.
+An economy driven by the [[Needs vs Wants|wants and needs]] of the people whose decisions dictate how the industries and financial markets operate.
 Individual choose where to spend there resources which drives demand and growth/decay in those sectors.
 In a pure market economy there is no government involvement / intervention and regulation.
 There are not countries with a market economy because of this, arguably crypto would be a medium for this to take place if it were to happen though.

 ## The three basic economical questions
 What to produce  - Products are produced according to whatever demand is there for the product by those with available resources to spend on it.